Respirators and Masks

 Respirators:

-• Used to reduce the wearer’s risk of inhaling hazardous airborne particles (including infectious agents), gases or vapors.
+• Used to reduce the wearer’s risk of inhaling hazardous airborne particles (including infectious agents), gases, or vapors.

-• Provide protection as indicated from manufacturer.
+• Protect as indicated by the manufacturer.

 Mask and respirator comparisons are described in Table 1.